mesmith027/Insight_python_project/README.md

 # Insight_python_project
 Python repo for insight data science internship project and general work

 ---
 ## Directories
+list of directories, what they are and the files in them
+- **notebooks:** jupyter notebooks of the narrative of the project and the direction it has taken
+  - **QL_wine.ipynb:** Quick Look at the wine reviews dataset, looking if there is enough data and any signal to develop a project on

 - **./data**
   - holds the possible datasets that I may use for the final project
   - **wine_reviews_150K.csv:** wine reviews from https://www.kaggle.com/